timdellinger/pickl-metrics/README.md

 4) For equally talented opponents, how many rallies occur during games?

 simulateGames.py - Simulates a series of pickleball games between two teams (Team A, Team B).
 Team A serves first.
-                   Input parameters are the probability that Team A wins the rally when servving, and the corresponding probability for Team B.
+                   Input parameters are the probability that Team A wins the rally when serving, and the corresponding probability for Team B.
                    output is a .csv file.
 Each line contains Team A's score, Team B's score, the number of rallies in the game.